fartcoin-project/fartcoin/doc/tor.md

 config file):

 	HiddenServiceDir /var/lib/tor/fartcoin-service/
-	HiddenServicePort 9338 127.0.0.1:8333
+	HiddenServicePort 13377 127.0.0.1:13377
-	HiddenServicePort 19338 127.0.0.1:19338
+	HiddenServicePort 13373 127.0.0.1:13373

-The directory can be different of course, but (both) port numbers should be equal to your fartcoind's P2P listen port (9338 by default).
+The directory can be different of course, but (both) port numbers should be equal to your fartcoind's P2P listen port (13377 by default).

-	-externalip=X   You can tell fartcoin about its publicly reachable address using this option, and this can be a .onion address.
+	-externalip=X   You can tell Fartcoin about its publicly reachable address using this option, and this can be a .onion address.
 Given the above configuration, you can find your onion address in /var/lib/tor/fartcoin-service/hostname.
 Onion addresses are given
-	                preference for your node to advertize itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).
+	                preference for your node to advertise itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).